ANZAHPE/AMEA Conference 2015

-More than four hundred medical education experts will flock to Newcastle in March 2015 for The Asian Medical Education Association (AMEA) Conference 2015 to be held at the University of Newcastle.
+More than four hundred medical education experts will flock to Newcastle in March 2015 for The Asian Medical Education Association (AMEA) Conference 2015 and the Australian & New Zealand Association for Health Professional Educators (ANZAHPE) Conference.

 The University of Newcastle's School of Medicine and Public Health won a bid for the prestigious international event that is expected to inject more than a million dollars into the Newcastle economy.

-The 2015 event will mark the first time the biennial conference has been held outside of Asia.
-Scheduled for 29 March - 1 April 2015, it will be attended by healthcare professionals and educators from around the world and will cover such topics as education leadership, education standards, innovation in medical education and challenges in clinical training.
+The conferences will be attended by healthcare professionals and educators from around the world and will cover such topics as education leadership, education standards, innovation in medical education and challenges in clinical training.

-The successful bid was led by the University of Newcastle's Head of the School of Medicine and Public Health, Professor Ian Symonds, who worked alongside Business Events Sydney (the state's convention bureau) and the Newcastle Convention Bureau to secure the conference.
+The successful bid for the AMEA conference was led by the University of Newcastle's Head of the School of Medicine and Public Health, Professor Ian Symonds, who worked alongside Business Events Sydney (the state's convention bureau) and the Newcastle Convention Bureau to secure the conference.